Cavalry FC–Forge FC rivalry: 2019

 Forge hosted the first leg of the 2019 CPL Finals on October 26 in Hamilton.
 In the 37th minute, Cavalry defender Joel Waterman handled the ball in his own penalty area while sliding to prevent a scoring chance.
 Waterman was sent off and Forge was awarded a penalty kick.
 League-leading scorer Tristan Borges took the penalty kick but it was stopped by Marco Carducci to keep the game scoreless.
 Late into first half stoppage time, Borges scored the game's only goal, beating Carducci with a left-footed strike to give Forge the lead going into halftime.
 In the 69th minute, a challenge between Borges and Jay Wheeldon of Cavalry sent both players to the ground.
 As a result of the play, Borges was shown a red card and both teams finished the match with 10 players.
 After the match, Cavalry and Forge appealed their respective red cards to the Canadian Soccer Association but only the suspension to Forge's Tristan Borges was overturned, allowing him to play in the second leg.
 During the second leg in Calgary on November 2, a total of seven yellow cards were issued.
 Forge scored the game's only goal late in stoppage time and won the series 2–0 on aggregate, becoming the first-ever champions of the Canadian Premier League.

+In all, Forge and Cavalry played nine matches against each other in 2019 across all competitions with all matches decided by one goal or fewer.

+2020–2022

 The season opener of the 2020 CPL Island Games was chosen to be a rematch of the 2019 final.
 The match ended a 2–2 draw with Cavalry equalizing in the 94th minute with a controversial penalty kick.
 Forge would get their revenge by defeating Cavalry 1–0 in their final group stage match to clinch a spot in the 2020 Canadian Premier League Final while also eliminating Cavalry.

 In their fourth and final regular season meeting of 2022, Forge defeated Cavalry in a match that featured three goals and three red cards.
 The two clubs ended the regular season with identical records (14–5–9), finishing 2nd and 3rd and earning a meeting in the CPL semifinals.
 Following a 1–1 draw in the first leg, Forge won 3–2 on aggregate to advance to its fourth consecutive CPL Final.
-In the second leg, Kyle Bekker of Forge and David Norman Jr. of Cavalry were both sent off within five minutes of each other in the first half.
+In the tie's second leg, Kyle Bekker of Forge and David Norman Jr. of Cavalry were both sent off within five minutes of each other in the first half.